 Global procurement allows retail chains to undercut local production by sourcing from cheap production centers for the lowest prices.
 This puts pressure on local producers and increases monoculture production in specific areas.
 There is no better example of this process than vegetable oils.
 In the last two decades, world oil crop production has been dominated by only three oils - soybean, oil palm and canola/rapeseed.
 In 2012-13 world oil crop production of these three oils accounted for 76.7 per cent of total production.
+12

 The growth of these vegetable oils is highly concentrated in specific areas of low-cost production - Brazil and Argentina for soybeans, Malaysia and Indonesia for oil palm and Canada and China for canola.
 The dominance of these vegetable oils has undermined the viability of other oil crops such as coconut, groundnut, sunflower, cottonseed and olive.
-Import tariffs on vegetable oils in India were reduced three times under pressure from World Bank Structural Adjustment Programme, falling from 65 per cent in 1994 to 20 per cent in 1996 and then to 15 per cent in 1998.

-The effect on edible oil producers in India has been catastrophic.
-Over 10 years, the price paid to the four million coconut farmers in the state of Kerala, for example, dropped from 10 rupees a piece to just two to three rupees a piece.
-The fatal blow came in April 2008 when the import duty on all crude edible oils was reduced to zero.
+Import tariffs on vegetable oils in India were reduced three times under pressure from World Bank Structural Adjustment Programme, falling from 65 per cent in 1994 to 20 per cent in 1996 and then to 15 per cent in 1998.13 years, the price paid to the four million coconut farmers in the state of Kerala, for example, dropped from 10 rupees a piece to just two to three rupees a piece.
+The fatal blow came in April 2008 when the import duty on all crude edible oils was reduced to zero.14